MasqueradeOfSilence/MasqueradeOfSilence/studies/code/docker_101.md

 Naturally, Docker is something you can dive very deeply into, and a tutorial is only going to scratch the surface.
 However, that was my only intent for this tutorial, to scratch the surface of Docker.
 There was one article the tutorial linked that described more about how containers work in-depth, but it requires a knowledge of operating systems that I do not yet have.
 As a result, it is something that I will have to revisit later.
 Furthermore, there was a video linked at the beginning, called "Containers from Scratch", but it was optional and quite lengthy.
 As a result, I haven't watched it yet.
 But the tutorial is complete.

 I thought that the tutorial was pretty well-designed.
-It does hold you hand at many points, but I found that eventually it takes off the training wheels a bit and you have to figure things out on your own, which is good.
+It does hold your hand at many points, but I found that eventually it takes off the training wheels a bit and you have to figure things out on your own, which is good.
 A few things I happened to notice:

 - Docker Playground will automatically shut down your instance after 4 hours, and there's no way you can prevent this that I know of.
 As a result, I went to class at least once to find out that much of my progress had been undone when I returned (thankfully the repo helped to mitigate some of this).
 - Sometimes Docker Playground's website will get overloaded and you won't be able to access it.
 I had to switch gears and work on another ticket, and I was so close to being finished!